WaqarZahour/waqarzahour.github.io/README.md

 ## Books
 The books are your friends, **Warren Buffett** (_"Price is what you pay.
 Value is what you get."_) is my insipartion towards to start reading books.
 Here is my bucket list

- - Swift Apprientice
- - Programming Interview Exposed
+ - Programming Interview Exposed by _John Mongan, Eric Giguere, Noah Kindler_
+ - Swift Apprientice by _The Raywenderlich Team_
- - Pro Swift by Paul Hudson
+ - Pro Swift by _Paul Hudson_
- - The Subtle Art of Not Giving a F*ck
+ - The Subtle Art of Not Giving a F*ck by _Mark Manson_
+ -

 ## Contributions
 Here are my contributions